dmlambea/linux-cougar-500k-drv/README.md

 ## TODO

-* Make this driver the first option for Cougar 500k devices, not the default `hid_generic`.
 * All special keys (macro recording, led preferences and FN key combos) are handled by the hardware itself, so no special handling is required.
 Anyways, the keys are detected by the module (although it does nothing with them), so it would be good to write some kind of userspace tool to enrich the user experience.
 * A lot more, for sure.

-# A note to users/maintainers/volunteers

-This is my very first implementation of anything related to linux kernel code, so please be patient.
-Feel free to contact me if you believe I can help you, but don't expect too much: I will try my best.

-If you want to enhance/improve this code and you don't have a keyboard to test, I can send you data, keycodes or any information you might need.